khemssharma/Community-bot/README.md

 ```

 ### Running Automatically (via GitHub Actions)
-Set up your GitHub Secrets for USERNAME and TOKEN.  <br>
+Set up your GitHub Secrets for USERNAME, TOKEN and TARGET_USERNAME.  <br>
 The bot will run automatically at scheduled times in .github/workflows/unfollow.yml

 ## License